Updated February 4, 2023

 What is Skillshare?

-Skillshare is an online learning community with over 12 million members and around 30,000 classes taught by the world’s best instructors.
+Skillshare is an online learning platform with over 12 million members and around 30,000 classes taught by the world’s best instructors.
 You can learn just about any skill you’d want to, from art to business, cooking to programming, and much more.
 With over 30 new courses added every day, there’s going to be something for everyone.

 How Skillshare works